Northwest Missouri

 816-252-1892

 Union authorities, many times acting on long-standing grudges, imprisoned Confederate sympathizers including women and children at this site.
 Prisoners in the overflowing jail were moved to other locations in the area, and one of those facilities collapsed in 1863.
-This event triggered, historians believe, the burning of Lawrence, Kans., in retaliation — which in turn led to the infamous Order No. 11 that depopulated Jackson and other Kansas/Missouri border counties.
+This event triggered, historians believe, the burning of Lawrence, Kans, in retaliation — which in turn led to the infamous Order No. 11 that depopulated Jackson and other Kansas/Missouri border counties.
 Exhibits in the old Jackson County Jail tell those stories and others.
-Open April–October Monday–Saturday 10 am–4 pm and Sunday 1–4 pm. $5/adults.
+Open April–October Monday–Saturday 10 am–4 pm and Sunday 1–4 pm. $5/adult.